National Highway 27 (India)

-National Highway 27 (NH 27), an East - West National highway in India that starts in Porbandar and ends in Silchar, the highway passes through the states of Gujarat, Rajasthan, Madhya Pradesh, Uttar Pradesh, Bihar, West Bengal, Assam.
+National Highway 27 (NH 27) is an East-West National highway in India that starts in Porbandar and ends in Silchar.
+The highway passes through the states of Gujarat, Rajasthan, Madhya Pradesh, Uttar Pradesh, Bihar, West Bengal and Assam.

-NH-27 was laid and is maintained by Ministry of Road Transport and Highways (MoRTH).
-It is the second longest National Highway (after NH-44) in India and is a part of NS-EW Corridor of NHAI.
+NH-27 was laid and is maintained by the Ministry of Road Transport and Highways (MoRTH).
+It is the second longest National Highway in India (after NH-44) and is a part of NS-EW Corridor of NHAI.